Renewable Energy Consumer Code

 We can deal with disputes related to:

-This Scheme uses Arbitration.
+This Scheme uses Arbitration as the method of alternative dispute resolution.
 Arbitration is a formal, legally binding process where the dispute is resolved by the decision of a nominated third party called an arbitrator.
 Once the arbitrator issues their award it is legally binding under the Arbitration Act of 1996 and can only be appealed in the courts on very limited grounds.

 To request an application form please contact the Renewable Energy Consumer Code (RECC).

 If you wish to review the Renewable Energy Consumer Code, it is accessible at: https://www.recc.org.uk/scheme/consumer-code